isidoracupara/isidoracupara/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about data science at BeCode
+- 🌱 I’m currently a data engineer at BeCode
 - 💬 Ask me about cats
 - ⚡ Fun fact: Slugs have 4 noses. :snail: